Caring Comfort Program for Those Under Curative Care

 Services are provided in the individual's place of residence and include the involvement of family members participating in their care.

-Services are intended to provide support that is both proactive and reactive.
-Specially trained, experienced and caring volunteers are available to provide non-medical aid and support, including: emotional support, light housekeeping, food preparation, errands, and short, daytime, respite "breaks" for the caregiver.
-A Bereavement Coordinator is available to help the patient and family/caregivers with issues of grief and loss during the patient's participation in the program and up to one year after death.
+Specially trained, experienced and caring volunteers are available to provide non-medical aid and support, including: emotional support, light housekeeping, food preparation, errands, and short daytime, respite breaks for the caregiver.
+A Bereavement Coordinator is available to help the patient and family/caregivers discuss grief and loss during the client's participation in the program and up to one year after death.

 A chaplain is available for emotional and spiritual support, as needed.
-A Social Worker is available for one introductory and one follow-up visit to review community resource options and methods to access them.
+A Social Worker is available for one visit to review community resource options and methods to access them.
+A follow up visit is available if desired.

 Services do not include clinical nursing care or medical supervision.